 Asseco Business Solutions S.A. operates a Data Centre whose capacity parameters meet the highest standards of security, reliability and effectiveness of systems operation.
-All products designed by Asseco BS are based on the knowledge and expertise of experienced professionals, proven project methodology and the use of tomorrow's information technology tools.
+All products designed by Asseco Business Solutions are based on the knowledge and expertise of experienced professionals, proven project methodology and the use of tomorrow's information technology tools.
 With the original high quality products and related services, the software from Asseco BS has been successful in supporting the operations of tens of thousands of companies for many years.
 Asseco BS's track record covers dozens of completed software deployments in Poland and in most European countries.

 The direct parent of Asseco Business Solutions S.A. is Asseco Enterprise Solutions a.s., headquartered in Bratislava, Slovakia, which holds 46.47% of the Company's shares.
-The parent of the entire Group is Asseco Poland S.A., holding, directly and through subsidiaries, 95.66% of shares in Asseco Enterprise Solutions a.s.
+The parent of the entire Group is Asseco Poland S.A., holding, directly and through subsidiaries, 95.67% of shares in Asseco Enterprise Solutions a.s.

-As regards Asseco Business Solutions S.A., the decision of maintaining control over the 12 months ended 31 December 2019 in accordance with IFRS 10 was based on the following factors:
+As regards Asseco Business Solutions S.A., the decision of Asseco Enterprise Solutions a.s. to maintain control over the 12 months ended 30 June 2020 in accordance with IFRS 10 was based on the following factors:

-- decisions at the General Meeting are taken by a simple majority of votes present at the meeting; - the Company's shareholding is dispersed and, apart from Asseco Enterprise Solutions a.s. (a subsidiary of Asseco Poland), there are only two shareholders holding more than 5% of votes at the General Meeting; the second largest shareholder holds approx. 13.5% of votes;
+- decisions at the General Meeting are taken by a simple majority of votes present at the meeting; - the Company's shareholding is dispersed and, apart from Asseco Enterprise Solutions a.s. (a subsidiary of Asseco Poland), there are only two shareholders holding more than 5% of votes at the General Meeting;